When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Sega’s final console was such a commercial flop that the company stumbled backwards on to a massive spike, discharged all of its golden rings into the air, and pretty much gave up on hardware entirely.

 The thing is, the Dreamcast mostly failed because people are massive idiots and couldn’t appreciate the majesty of an arcade at home.
-But imagine it now, as a 70-quid mini console, plugging into your telly and giving you an instant fix of Crazy Taxi, Jet Set Radio, and Virtual Tennis.
+But imagine it now, as a 70-quid mini retro game console, plugging into your telly and giving you an instant fix of Crazy Taxi, Jet Set Radio, and Virtual Tennis.
 Nuts to the Mega Drive Mini, Sega – we want this.

 The Nintendo Classic Mini: N64